sgravrock/jasmine.github.io/_faq/async/callback-assertions.md

 });
 ```

-Or using a spy to get better failure messages:
+You can also get better failure messages by using a spy:

 ```javascript
 it("calls the onData callback with the expected args", async function() {